TED-Ed English Lessons: 89 Educational Videos Science & Philosophy for C1-C2 Learners

 What are TED-Ed English Lessons?

 TED-Ed English lessons feature award-winning animated educational videos from TED-Ed covering science, philosophy, history, and ideas.
-These 89 thought-provoking lessons use advanced academic English at C1-C2 levels with expert narration, complex vocabulary, and sophisticated concepts designed to challenge proficient learners while expanding their understanding of intellectual and scientific topics in English.
+These 89 thought-provoking lessons use advanced academic register at C1-C2 levels with expert narration, intellectual vocabulary, and sophisticated concepts designed to challenge proficient learners.
+The interdisciplinary content spans topical English across multiple fields, developing critical thinking skills while expanding your understanding of intellectual and scientific topics.

 Browse 89 Lessons